Rilance/Desktop-Pet-AI/README.md

 Finally, confirm if all models are in place…

-Then double-click API.bat in the LLM folder and API.bat in the TTS folder.
-After both are loaded, open Start_With_API.bat in the PUI folder.
-Then you can enjoy it.

 ## STT
 This is a local update for converting speech to text.
 The installation method is as follows:
 ```sh